IBM/ibm_zosmf/docs/source/modules/zmf_workflow.rst

   LtpaToken2
-    The value of Lightweight Third Party Access (LTPA) token, which supports strong encryption.
+    The value of the Lightweight Third Party Access (LTPA) token, which supports strong encryption.

     If *jwtToken* is not supplied, *LtpaToken2* is required.

     | **required**: False
     | **type**: str